bacongravy/vagrant-box-macos/README.md

 ### bin/create_flavor_box.sh

 The `bin/create_flavor_box.sh` script provisions a base box with a flavor.
-Flavors are defined by Vagrantfiles that include provision directives.
-The flavor box is created by booting the base box using the flavor Vagrantfile and then repackaging the resulting machine.
+Flavors are defined by Vagrantfiles that include provision directives, and an optional `provision` script.
+The flavor box is created by booting the base box using the flavor Vagrantfile, running the `provision` script, and then repackaging the resulting machine.

 ## Flavors

 ### vanilla

 The `vanilla` flavor provisions a minimal environment by installing the Xcode command-line tools and setting some useful defaults for running the operating system in a VM, including screensaver and power settings and the computer name.
 This flavor finishes provisioning by installing all available software updates.

+### macos1013

+The `macos1013` flavor syncs the High Sierra installer app into the vagrant machine, and then uses the `startosinstall` tool from the installer app bundle to begin an automated upgrade to High Sierra.

 ### template